CRP teaches youth mural painting and graphic design skills while integrating traditional and historical cultural practices into its work.

-Learn more about our Murals
+Learn about our Education services

 The Community Rejuvenation Project (CRP), a nonprofit best known for large mural projects throughout Oakland, released a declaration on Tuesday decrying property destruction during last Wednesday’s general strike.

 The stretch of Martin Luther King Way running from West Grand Avenue to 580 Freeway

 lies within one of Oakland’s deadliest neighborhoods, appropriately nicknamed

 Ghosttown by the local residents.

 Ashland Cherryland Garden & Arts Network hosted a day-long event on Saturday to educate locals on the importance of reducing fossil fuel usage as well as introduce them to the future site of a community-driven neighborhood marketplace.

 The California Arts Council announces that the Community Rejuvenation Project has received an “Artists in Schools” grant for the 2011-2012 school and fiscal year.